6th August

 …on from planting.
 Mostly the flowers are on the main stem.
 Cercis chinensis ‘Avondale’ Pyrus ‘Pashia’ with attractive new growth which I had not seen before.
 Pyrus ‘Pashia’ Pyrus ‘Pashia’…

-…– name unknown.
+…‘Arendsii’ An exotic and tender Busy Lizzie – name unknown.
 Busy Lizzie Busy Lizzie Dendroseris litoralis.
 Dendroseris litoralis Fruits on Pyrus salicifolia ‘Pendula’ which one seldom sees.
-Pyrus salicifolia ‘Pendula’ The Betula circles get better and better….
+Pyrus salicifolia ‘Pendula’…

-…the cash point today.
+…orange, red and yellow colour in the cash point today.
 Pyrus colleryana ‘Chanticleer’ Pyrus colleryana ‘Chanticleer’ Cotinus ‘Grace’ is equally good alongside it.
-Cotinus ‘Grace’ Deutzia crenata ‘Nikko’ with a lovely reddish-purple hue as well.
-One…
+Cotinus ‘Grace’ Deutzia crenata ‘Nikko’ with a…

 …Pyrus calleryana ‘Chanticlear’ Pyrus calleryana ‘Chanticlear’ Osmanthus burkwoodii – excellent in flower as a low clipped hedge.
 Osmanthus burkwoodii Osmanthus burkwoodii Osmanthus burkwoodii Osmanthus burkwoodii 2016 – CHW First day…